 After breakfast, you’ll be transferred to Tribhuvan International Airport for your onward journey or departure flight, marking the end of your unforgettable adventure in the Nar Phu Valley.

-While a good level of fitness is recommended, trekkers of varying fitness levels can undertake the Nar Phu valley trek.
+While a good level of fitness is recommended, trekkers of varying fitness levels can undertake the trek.
 Regular cardio exercise and hiking preparation are advisable to ensure physical fitness for the demands of the trek.

 Sufficient acclimatization is crucial to prevent altitude sickness.
 Trekkers should ascend gradually, stay hydrated, and recognize the symptoms of altitude sickness.
 It’s recommended to include rest days in the itinerary for acclimatization and to descend if symptoms become severe.

 Accommodation along the trek route ranges from basic tea houses to more comfortable lodges with amenities such as hot showers and WiFi, especially in the lower elevations, but higher up, accommodation is more basic.
 Most of the trekkers find delicious food along the trail, with different meal options.
-As the Nar Phu valley trek is more commercial now food and accommodation facilities are getting better day by day to serve their guest in the mountains.

 NO!
-Its NOT possible to hike t Nar Phu valley Trek with out guide and porter, one must join the trekking agency and issue the trek permit from the company and must trek with guide. the entry permit is not allowed for individual trekkers.
+Its NOT possible to hike Nar Phu valley Trek with out guide and porter, one must join the trekking agency and issue the trek permit from the company and must trek with guide. the entry permit is not allowed for individual trekkers.
 Guides can provide valuable insights and assistance, while porters can help carry trekking gear and luggage, reducing physical strain.

 Essential items to pack include sturdy hiking boots, warm clothing, a good-quality sleeping bag, sunscreen, sunglasses, and a first aid kit.
 It’s important to pack light but ensure you have all the necessary gear for the trek.

-The cost of the Nar Phu valley trek can vary depending on factors such as the duration of the trek, accommodation preferences, and whether you choose to hire guides or porters.
+The cost of the trek can vary depending on factors such as the duration of the trek, accommodation preferences, and whether you choose to hire guides or porters.
 On average, trekkers can expect to budget between $1,000 to $2,000 for the entire trek, including permits, accommodation, meals, and incidental expenses.